Meghan Markle and Prince Harry Travel to Rome for Friend Misha Nonoo's Wedding

 Meghan Markle and Prince Harry are taking a short weekend trip for a very special occasion just days before their first Royal tour with their son.

-The two recently jetted off to Rome to attend the wedding of the Duchess of Sussex's friend and designer Misha Nonoo and American oil tycoon Michael "Mikey" Hess, according to multiple reports.
+The two recently jetted off to Rome to attend the wedding of the Duchess of Sussex's friend and designer Misha Nonoo and American energy entrepreneur Michael Hess, according to multiple reports.
 The Royal couple's 4-month-old son Archie Harrison was not spotted with them.

 Other celebrity guests set to attend the wedding includeIvanka Trump and husband Jared Kushner, his brother Joshua Kushner and wife and model Karlie Kloss, Katy Perry and fiancé Orlando Bloom, according to HELLO! magazine.